-Push and hold "RAND" until you hear a beep. " RAND" will appear on the display and the player will perform all the tracks on all the discs in the magazine in random order.
-To turn off the random feature, push "RAND" again.
+Push and hold "RAND" until you hear a beep.
+"D·RAND" will appear on the display and the player will perform all the tracks on all the discs in the magazine in random order.
+To turn off the random feature, push "RAND" a second time.